Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 a.
 Velocity Inlet

-Let’s define the air velocity at the inlet patch.
-To do so, create a new boundary condition, selecting ‘Velocity Inlet‘ from the drop-down menu, as seen in Figure 16.
+Let’s define the air velocity at the inlet face.
+To do so, create a new boundary condition, selecting ‘Velocity Inlet’ from the drop-down menu, as seen in Figure 22.

 With a Fixed value velocity inlet boundary condition, the velocity that we define is a vector.
 You can use the orientation cube in the bottom-right corner of the viewer for reference.
-In this tutorial, let’s set the velocity in the x-direction to 20 \(m/s\).
+In this tutorial, set the velocity in the x-direction to ’20’ \(m/s\).
+Last assign the front face of the flow region to the boundary condition.

 b.
 Pressure Outlet